techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 So how do we use Vue 3 props without `this`?

 Fortunately for us, it's easy!
-The setup method accepts two arguments
+The `setup` method accepts two arguments:

 - context, which is an object that contains specific properties that used to be found on `this`
 - props, which is an object that contains the component’s props